JSchillinger/kafka-docker/README.md

 ## 2. Modify docker-compose.yml

-Modify docker-compose.yml and change the value of `KAFKA_ADVERTISED_HOST_NAME` to your local IP address
+Modify docker-compose.yml and change the value of `KAFKA_ADVERTISED_HOST_NAME` to your local IP address.
+For example if you local machine IP address is `10.11.0.100`

 ```
 KAFKA_ADVERTISED_HOST_NAME: 10.11.0.100